powergee/TestcaseBruteforce/README.md

 ## Install

-To install `tcbrute` on your local, install [dotnet 5.0](https://dotnet.microsoft.com/download/dotnet/5.0), and execute `install.sh`.
+To install `tcbrute` on your local, install [dotnet 5.0](https://dotnet.microsoft.com/download/dotnet/5.0), and follow instructions below.

+* Ubuntu (or similar Unix-like OS)

+Execute `install.sh`.
 It will copy executables to `/usr/local/tcbrute` and make a symbolic link at `/usr/bin/tcbrute`.

 ```
-sudo ./install.sh
+./install.sh
 ```

 After installation, you can use this program with `tcbrute`.